wchwawa/journal-app-mvp/docs/development/module-b-implementation.md

   - In‑progress badge for current week/month
   - last_generated_at timestamp
   - Edited badge
 - Minimal charts/tags for mood (can be iterated later)

+### 2025-11-06 — Voice Recorder UX Alignment

+- Added idle-state journaling facts (typewriter copy + emoji) inside the audio recorder widget to gently nudge users toward Module B reflections even before they record.
+- Facts only appear when no recording is in progress/completed so they never obscure real-time waves or playback controls.
+- Copywriting tone matches the Day/Week/Month reflection cards (short, affirmative, data-backed statements) to keep Module B messaging consistent throughout the dashboard.

 ## User Stories